-Nathan A. Saunders is the elected Active Teacher Trustee on the Board, and he is a member of the Investment Committee and the Board's Fiduciary Committee.
+Nathan A. Saunders is the elected Active Teacher Trustee on the Board.
+Mr. Saunders serves as the Vice Chair of the Benefits Committee, and he is a member of the Investment Committee and the Legislative Committee.

 Mr. Saunders is the past President of the Washington Teachers’ Union Local 6 AFT-AFL-CIO, and he served from December 2010 through July 31, 2013.
 Prior to his term as President, Saunders served as General Vice President for five years and on several other boards and commissions.
 While serving as the General Vice President, Saunders was an advocate for teachers.
 Mr. Saunders is the sole derivative plaintiff in Saunders v.
 Hankerson et. al. which contributed to changes in national labor law concerning fiduciary duty, union representation, and financial disclosure for all labor unions in the United States.
 Mr. Saunders has delivered remarks before the Rotary Club International, the Yale School of Management, NAACP, NAFEO, the Women’s Democratic Club, Harvard University Trade Union Program, and many other community-based organizations.